cryptoadvance/specter-education/content/multisig101/description.md

-# Multisignature and it's challenges
+# Multisignature and its challenges
-At the end the of this section, the participants should have an idea about the challenges of multisig, different operational and deployment options and maybe have preferences in one or the other direction.
+At the end of this section, the participants should have an idea about the challenges of multisig, different operational and deployment options and maybe have some tentative setup preferences.
-The final decision does not need to happen yet but after the pratical part.
+The final decision does not need to happen yet, though (only after the pratical part).

 ## Backing up a multisignature